MilanRoat/ML_PRojects/README.md

 # ML_PRojects
-this repository contains the original files of ML and data science projects created by me

-contains 3 projects developed under internship programme with encryptix
-1) titanic survival prediction
-2) sales prediction
-3) movie_rating_prediction

-also other projects like
-1) credit_card_fraud_detection
-2) Spam Classifier (NLP based project)
+this repository contains the original files of the project based on google gemini pro api . this app , built with stramlit extracts transcript from a youtube video link and provides a summery of that video. support both hindi and english language.

+add your own gemini pro api in .env file and intall all the requirements listed in requirement.txt file